rpardini/mesa-teflon-etnaviv-rocket-docker/README.md

 All credits to Tomeu Vizoso, who did all the real work.
 This is simply a Docker image with the userspace pieces to make it easier to try out.

+## Why this?

+Getting the userspace pieces to try it out is slightly inconvenient, as one needs:
+- Recent mainline Mesa
+  - To get that building, one needs a recent Meson
+- Old Python 3.10 or 3.11, as Tensorflow Lite `tflite-runtime` only publishes prebuilt wheels for those versions

+Thus, this Docker image, which bundles everything together, using a Bookworm base image and bookworm-backports for Meson.

+Tensorflow Lite seems to be in-flux right now, so building it from source is not yet a goal, but might be in the future.

 ## Get appropriate hardware and kernel

 You'll need either